 Skipped to content anchor

-When it comes to investing, a Tax-Free Savings Account (TFSA), Registered Retirement Savings Plan (RRSP), or First Home Savings Account (FHSA) are all great options.
-They all come with tax advantages and the flexibility to hold a variety of investments such as GICs, mutual funds, and more.
+When it comes to investing, a Tax-Free Savings Account (TFSA), Registered Retirement Savings Plan (RRSP), First Home Savings Account (FHSA), or even a Non-Registered account are all great options.
+Each comes with its own advantages and the flexibility to hold a variety of investments such as GICs, mutual funds, and more.
 So how do you know which one is right for you?
 Let’s take a closer look.

 Who is eligible?
 Canadian residents who are 18 years or older.
 Canadian residents between the ages of 18 and 71 who have earned income and filed a tax return in Canada.
-Canadian residents between the ages of 18 and 71 who are considered first-time homebuyers.
+Canadian residents between the ages of 18 and 71, who are considered first-time homebuyers.
+Canadian residents who are 18 years or older.

 What are the tax benefits?
-Savings grow tax-free Contributions are tax-deductible (up to your personal deduction limit), plus tax is deferred until the year you withdraw funds from your RRSP, at which point, it will be added as taxable income2 Contributions are tax-deductible (up to the annual and lifetime limits), plus savings grow tax-free (if you use funds for a qualifying first home)
+Savings grow tax-free.
+Contributions are tax-deductible (up to your personal deduction limit), plus tax is deferred until the year you withdraw funds from your RRSP, at which point, it will be added as taxable income2.
+Contributions are tax-deductible (up to the annual and lifetime limits), plus savings grow tax-free (if you use funds for a qualifying first home).
+Certain investments in Non- Registered accounts can be tax efficient as capital gains and dividends are taxed at a lower rate than interest or income.

 Why invest with Educators Financial Group?